-2024 Utility Rate Increases
+2025 Utility Rate Increases

 The City of Yakima's Pretreatment Program is fully funded by fees paid by the businesses and industries that we serve.
 This funding covers Pretreatment personnel, equipment purchasing and maintenance costs, as well as standard laboratory analysis.
-The City is in the process of evaluating the current rates.
-At this time there is no new rate set for 2024, however an increase could potentially be approved later in the year.
+The City has recently approved a set of rate increases through 2029 that took effect January 1, 2025.

-2023 100% Compliance Recognition
+2024 100% Compliance Recognition

-22 out of 29 SIUs achieved 100% Compliance with Pretreatment Regulations and Permit Requirements.
+22 out of 28 SIUs achieved 100% Compliance with Pretreatment Regulations and Permit Requirements.
 Way to go!
 The City would like to thank you for your commitment to the environment!